 Continued Threats to Charitable Giving

 To date, ACR has been successful in promoting and defending philanthropic freedom, but the current economic and political climate means that it has much more work to do.
 With Washington poised to take on major – and costly – legislative initiatives such as health care reform while state and federal governments are facing incredible budget deficits, foundations and individual donors could be targeted as an easy source of revenue to help defray the costs and, in the process, possibly erode philanthropic freedom as well as limit charitable giving.
 ACR believes now more than ever is the time to encourage, rather than discourage, charitable giving.
 The charitable sector has had to do much more in terms of meeting local needs with far less resources due to the economic crisis.
-As such, ACR is fighting proposals that would limit giving, such as President Obama’s proposal to limit itemized deductions (including the charitable deduction), and educating members of Congress on reasonable proposals to encourage giving.
+As such, ACR is fighting proposals that would limit giving and educating members of Congress on reasonable proposals to encourage giving.

 Visit our “Good Giving” Platform for more on our positions.